 Huludun Cultural Center Introduction

-Located on East Ring Road in Fengyuan District, this area is rich in cultural atmosphere and serves as a cultural and recreational hub for the citizens of Taichung.
-The cultural center preserves and maintains many important local cultural assets.
-It organizes various exhibitions annually and offers guided tours to introduce and explain the exhibits, fostering interaction between the center and the public as well as educational functions.
+Located on East Ring Road in Fengyuan District, it is rich in artistic atmosphere and serves as a cultural and recreational hub for Taichung residents.
+The Cultural Center preserves and maintains many significant local cultural assets.
+It organizes various exhibitions annually and offers guided tours for explaining the exhibits, enhancing interaction between the Cultural Center and the public as well as its educational functions.
 In recent years, it has frequently hosted a variety of interesting cultural activities.
-Greater Taichung is vast, with diverse ethnic groups and a rich cultural environment, producing numerous artistic talents.
-The center, originally known as the "Taichung City Cultural Center," was established in accordance with central government policies that included cultural construction as part of 12 key projects.
-Planning began at the end of 1978, construction started in August 1980, and it was completed by the end of December 1982, officially opening on New Year’s Day 1983, bringing Taichung's cultural development into a new realm.
-Since its establishment, it has highlighted local characteristics, promoted indigenous culture, advocated for a reading culture, and created a book-friendly society, hosting various cultural and artistic activities to raise public appreciation levels, organizing holiday performance plaza events, providing legitimate recreational activities for the public, establishing a volunteer system to broaden participation, and holding cultural workshops to nurture artistic talents.
-In 1990, a Weaving Crafts Museum was established to preserve and research weaving techniques, organize weaving exhibitions, reward and train weaving talents, and hold a national weaving crafts award every two years, as well as international exchange activities, such as the "Asia-Pacific Weaving Arts Festival," "Taiwan vs. Okinawa," and "Kimono Donation Exhibition," accumulating cultural diplomacy capabilities and experiences.
-On December 25, 2010, Taichung City was merged and upgraded to a direct-controlled municipality, and the center was restructured, named "Huludun Cultural Center" based on its old place name in Fengyuan, directly under the Cultural Bureau of Taichung City Government, serving as the most important cultural institution in the mountain line of Greater Taichung.
-Guided Tours: ■Available □Not available ■Reservation system Online Reservation: https://www.huludun.taichung.gov.tw/guide/index.asp?Parser=99,9,42
+Greater Taichung is vast with diverse ethnic groups, rich in culture, and home to many talented artists.
+The center was formerly known as the "Taichung City Cultural Center," established as part of a central government initiative to include cultural development in twelve important projects, which led to the planning and construction of a cultural center in every city and county.
+Planning began at the end of 1978, construction started in August 1980, and it was completed by the end of December 1982, officially opening on New Year's Day 1983, marking a new era in Taichung's cultural development.
+Since its establishment, it has showcased local characteristics, promoted indigenous culture, advocated for reading, fostered a literate society, organized cultural activities to raise public appreciation levels, held weekend performance events for wholesome leisure activities, established a volunteer system to widen participation, and conducted cultural learning activities to nurture artistic talent.
+In 1990, the Weaving Craft Museum was established to preserve and research weaving techniques, organize weaving exhibitions, and reward and cultivate weaving talents, as well as host a national weaving craft award event every two years, engaging in international exchange activities and organizing events such as the "Asia-Pacific Weaving Arts Festival," "Taiwan vs. Okinawa," and "Kimono Donation Exhibition," accumulating cultural diplomacy capabilities and experience.
+On December 25, 2010, Taichung City was upgraded to a special municipality, leading to the center's restructuring, and it was renamed "Huludun Cultural Center," reflecting its historical name in Fengyuan and directly under the jurisdiction of the Taichung City Government's Cultural Affairs Bureau, making it the most important cultural institution in the mountainous area of Greater Taichung.
+Guided tours: ■ Available □ Not Available ■ Online reservation system: https://www.huludun.taichung.gov.tw/guide/index.asp?Parser=99,9,42